Alumnus profile: 2010 grad begins management position, talks training trends, praises distance learning

 Current company and position: Training & Leadership Development Manager at Waste Connections, Inc. since January.

-Position and company previous to job at Waste Connections: Training Specialist with Sysco Business Services, which is the shared services entity of Sysco Corporation, the food distribution company.
+Position and company previous to the job at Waste Connections: Training Specialist with Sysco Business Services, which is the shared services entity of Sysco Corporation, the food distribution company.

 What attracted you to the Training and Development field?